realsnipc/Blog/README.md

 ### Want to test?
-I've created test user with `t` as username and password or login into Guest account by clicking on **'Guest Login'** button.
-You can create, edit and delete posts.

-**NOTE**: Your created posts will be only visible on user profile by clicking the profile picture and not visible on the homepage.
+Click on **'Guest Login'** button to get testing user and password.
+You wil be allowed to create, edit and delete posts but your created posts will be only visible on user profile **NOT** visible on the homepage.
+To view your posts go to 'Your Posts' secion from the navbar.

 ![img](./client/src/assets/login.png)

-###  Wanna deploy yourself?
+###  Wanna run for yourself?

-#### Setup
+Install all dependencies of `/server` and `/client` seperately.
+Install the Environment variables and you are good to go!

 Environment variables in `server/.env`
 ```
-DB_USER= MongoDB user
+DB_USER= MongoDB user (eg. cooluser)
-DB_PASS= MongoDB password
+DB_PASS= MongoDB password (eg. coolpassword)
-PORT= Server Port
+PORT= Server Port (eg. 5000)
 CLIENT_URL= Client Origin (eg. example.com)
 ```